 Magic doesn’t happen by being perfect.
 Being perfect is overrated and unrealistic.
 Magic happens when you embrace your imperfections and lovingly move on.

-You my dear, have more power than you realize and you’re more than capable of reaching every single goal that you set for yourself.
+You have more power than you realize, and you’re more than capable of reaching every single goal that you set for yourself.

-The questions is, will you be sweating balls, scaling a steep-ass hill in stilettos and blasting Ace of Base?
+The question is, will you be sweating balls, scaling a steep-ass hill in stilettos, and blasting Ace of Base?

 Or will I find your ass being pampered at the spa?